 Are there any conditions around residence for claiming benefits?

 You can claim universal credit if you're classed as 'habitually resident' in the UK, Ireland, Channel Islands or Isle of Man.
 ‘Habitual residence’ means you're settled here for the foreseeable future and you would have been living in the UK for a minimum of the last two years.

 Important to know: There are further criteria if you are returning to the UK to settle and have been temporarily overseas.
 We advise that you please seek advice on your personal situation.

 For non-EEA nationals, the rules are much more complex for anyone who requires a visato live, work or study in the UK.
 You can usually claim Universal Credit if you have been granted Indefinite Leave to remain (ILR), unless your ILR was granted because of a relative sponsoring you – 5 years must have passed or the sponsor has died.

-If you have limited leave to remain, and you are on a Student Visa (previously known as Tier 4) or as a dependant on Tier 1 or Tier 2 you are likely to have a “no recourse to public funds” condition on your visa.
+If you have limited leave to remain, and you are on a Student Visa (previously known as Tier 4) or as a dependant on a Tier 1 or Tier 2 you are likely to have a “no recourse to public funds” condition on your visa.
 This prohibits you from claiming most welfare benefits.

 However there are some benefits that are linked to national insurance contribution, and therefore not considered public funds, so if you have worked in the past you may qualify for them: